apache/iceberg/docs/flink/flink-getting-started.md

 ) with ('format-version'='2', 'write.upsert.enabled'='true');
 ```
 !!!
 Note
-    OVERWRITE mode shouldn't be enable when configuring to use UPSERT data stream.
+    When configured to use the UPSERT stream, the OVERWRITE mode should not be enabled and the partition field should be included in the equality field.

 ## Inspecting tables.